-If you are temporarily evacuated after the wildfires, you can submit an online request to ask that your local post office holds your mail at the office for a limited period of time while you’re away from home.
+If you are temporarily evacuated after the wildfires, you can submit an online request to ask that your local post office hold your mail at the office for a limited period of time while you’re away.

 However, if you have lost your home, or are displaced for a longer period of time due to the wildfires, you can submit an online change of address form to forward your mail to a new, temporary address while your home is being repaired or rebuilt via the official United States Postal Service Change of Address page.